niamurrell/sarasoueidan.com/content/case-studies/smashing-magazine.md

 +++
 type = "case-study"
-projectPreviewImage = "smashing_magazine.png"
-projectDescription = "In addition to running workshops and giving talks at their conference SmashingConf multiple times, Smashing Magazine hired me to build a strong, scalable, semantic, repsonsive and accessible front-end foundation for their 10th anniversary Web site redesign."
+title = "The Smashing Magazine Case Study by Sara Soueidan" projectPreviewImage = "smashing_magazine.png" projectDescription = "In addition to running workshops and giving talks at their conference SmashingConf multiple times, Smashing Magazine hired me to build a strong, scalable, semantic, repsonsive and accessible front-end foundation for their 10th anniversary Web site redesign."